miguelatplumbee/cucumber-as3/README.md

 # cucumber-as3

-**cucumber-as3** allows developer to write step definitions in Actionscript and use them to instrument cucumber tests.
+> Write step definitions in Actionscript and use them to instrument your cucumber tests.

-## example
+## Usage

 Given the following feature written using Gherkin syntax: